nanoporetech/ont-open-datasets/content/blog/bonito/index.md

     └── basecalls.fastq.gz

 The file `basecalls.fastq.gz` contains the basecalling results from Bonito.
-The quality scores in these files have been mocked as Bonito does not as yet provide quality scores.
+The quality scores in these files have been mocked as the pre-release build of Bonito used does not yet provide quality scores.
 Similar to the main folder structure the `align_unfiltered` directory contains unfiltered alignments of the basecalls to the reference sequence (`calls2ref.bam`) along with text files summarizing the properties of the alignments.